 When the term “growth hacker” was coined by Sean Ellis back in 2010.
 Sean Ellis described this as being a way of defining the “true north” of any given person.
-However, this simplistic notion was to become a lot more influential than he initially anticipated and just as relevant in businesses as it was to the average person.
+However, this simplistic notion was to become a lot more influential than he initially anticipated.
+Just as relevant in businesses as it was to the average person.

-That is to say; whatever the target market might be, every business should have a “true north” and a predetermined strategy to connect with their chosen audience.
+That is to say; whatever the target market might be, every business should have a “true north”.
+A predetermined strategy to connect with their chosen audience.

-At Pressfarm, we encourage startups to pursue growth hacking methods merged with PR efforts so that they can leverage the wholeness of marketing with strategic growth hacking.
+At Pressfarm, we encourage startups to pursue growth hacking methods merged with PR efforts.
+So that they can leverage the wholeness of marketing with strategic growth hacking.
 PR is still at the core of marketing.
-The startups that get a lot of press in offline and online publications among other digital channels stay ahead of the pack even as they implement their growth hacking strategies.
-It is important for startups to know the emerging trends in PR and how thin the line continues to be between public relations and growth hacking.
+The startups that get a lot of press in offline and online publications among other digital channels.
+Stay ahead of the pack even as they implement their growth hacking strategies.
+It is important for startups to know the emerging trends in PR.
+How thin the line continues to be between public relations and growth hacking.
 We help them merge these efforts by ensuring they get the right contacts for their press.
 This way, they can develop strong media relations helping them get the publicity they seek.

 Here we take a quick look at growth hacking from the perspective of the most influential figures in the world of marketing today: